pbiecek/ddst/README.md

 ## Overview

 `ddst` stands for Data Driven Smooth Tests.
-These tests characterize data-dependent choice of the number of component in test statistics.
+These tests characterize data-dependent choice of the number of components in test statistics.

 In this package you will find two groups of data driven smooth tests: goodness-of-fit tests and nonparametric tests for comparing distributions.